mxstbr/mxstbr.com/pages/thoughts/bad-technical-decisions-at-spectrum.md

 export const meta = {
   published: true,
   publishedAt: '2019-01-10',
-  title: 'Spectrum in Hindsight: Bad Tech Decisions',
+  title: 'Bad Tech Decisions I made at Spectrum',
   summary: 'Spectrum is an open source chat app for large online communities.
-With the benefit of hindsight after two years, here are the technical decisions I would change if we were starting over'
+With the benefit of hindsight, here are the technical decisions I would change if we were starting over.'
 }

 export default ({ children }) => <BlogPost meta={meta}>{children}</BlogPost>